-Our tissue products are sold under various brand names, including Colortex®, Velvet®, Ultra Valu®, Dri-Mop®, Big Mopper®, Soft & Fluffy®, Tackle®, My-Size®, Orchids®, care® and Nobel ®.
+We sell some of our tissue products under our various brand names, including Colortex®, Velvet®, Ultra Valu®, Dri-Mop®, Tackle®, Big Mopper®, Soft & Fluffy®, Tackle®, My Size®, Orchids®, care® and Nobel ®.
 We intend to renew our registered trademarks prior to expiration.
 We do not believe these trademarks are significant corporate assets.
-Our branded products are primarily sold to smaller customers, who use them as their in-store labels.
+Products with our brand names are primarily sold to smaller customers, who use them as their in-store labels.